 He wasn’t considerably older than she was, perhaps fifteen, sixteen maybe, while she was nearing nine.
 He was a gentleman, however, and she was an urchin.
 She began following him, at first out of mere curiosity.
-Then as she continued to thread her way through the marketplace, following his footsteps, it occurred to her that he must be absurdly wealthy.
+Then as she continued to thread her way through the marketplace, following his footsteps, it occurred to her that he must be absurdly wealthy.: s She followed him a little longer, waiting for the right moment.

-Annabel, with her plain and tattered skirt, brown fingerless gloves and hair knotted and messy, was keenly aware of her own social status, as she tailed the wealthy young man.
-She couldn’t imagine what he was doing in the Old Nichol in Bethnal Green, a bleak neighborhood consisting of ramshackle tenement buildings, a labyrinth of filth-ridden streets, the home of the downtrodden.
-Here, Annabel knew girls only a little older than her—some her own age—who had already turned to that other, less dignified form of employment that girls of her social status often turned to, for money.
-In a few years, she might be forced to consider that herself.
-She had only one thing that would keep her from suffering that indignity.
-Sticky fingers.

-She followed him from the Old Nichol all the way to the Columbia Market, where it was Annabel and not the albino that was out of place.
-There, she paused to watch him purchase a newspaper, and paid close attention to which pocket housed his coin purse.
-She followed him a little longer, waiting for the right moment.
-A horse was milling nearby, its cabriolet parked on the side of the road beside a haberdashery.

 As the albino stopped beside the horse to look at some item on display in the shop window, Annabel settled on her game.
 The horse dodge.
 Without warning, she violently slapped the brim of his hat, causing the hat to fall over his eyes.
 While he was busy reclaiming his vision, Annabel was slipping her little fingers into his pocket.
 She closed them around the pouch and swiftly lifted it from the albino’s pocket.
-If all had gone according to plan, she’d have dodged beneath the legs of the horse and been out of sight before he’d righted his hat.

-Instead, the pouch caught on something.
-A chain dangled between pocket and purse.
-The chain pulled, and the albino quickly extricated his hat from his eyes.
-But Annabel was not to be deterred.
-A knife flicked out of her pocket.
-Deftly, she sliced open the gentleman’s jacket, taking pocket, chain, and purse and all.
 Before he could react, Annabel slipped the purse into her own pocket and pointed the knife at the older boy, warning him not to try anything.

-Then she was off, dodging beneath the legs of the horse.
-The game usually went more smoothly than this.
-This time, she was forced to flee, back into the crowd of the marketplace.
-She dove beneath vendors’ carts and weaved through a sea of pedestrian traffic.
-The city was her playground, and she’d played this game before.
-She never lost.
-The trick was that she was always the first to start running.

-This time was no different, except in one regard; the albino hadn’t even bothered to chase after her.
+The albino hadn’t even bothered to chase after her.
 He simply smiled as he watched her flee.
 When Annabel realized that he wasn’t about to continue chasing her, she opened her palm in order to examine her prize.
 Her eyes grew big and bright.
 Such a score!
 What she held in her tiny palm was more than a year’s salary for a man of modest income.